Psst! Short on time? Talk to someone now and get your answers quicker!

 ARR is the amount of revenue that a business expects to generate every year on a recurring basis.
 Recurring revenue is probably the most salient feature of the subscription model.
 Annual Recurring Revenue gives you an overview of the performance of the business on a year over year basis.

-ARR is a handy metric to understand two aspects of a SaaS business's revenue:
+ARR is a key metric to understand two aspects of a subscription company or SaaS business's revenue:

 Revenue gained due to new sales and upgrades (expansion revenue)

 When measured correctly, ARR is a good indicator of your business's health and forecasting future revenue.